Can You Screw into Wood Filler? (Mar 2023) NEW Guide!

 1’’Softwoods like Cedar

-Types of Wood Filler you Can Screw Into
+Types of Wood Filler You Can Screw Into

 There’re many available options of wood fillers in shops, but you have to find out which type of wood fillers are best that can screw into without ruining the project.